JENTISDev/jentis-sdk-flutter/README.md

 See the advanced example for a full implementation and details on how to customize the integration.

 ---

+## Testing

+To test your app with the Jentis backend:

+1. Go to **Publish > Preview** in the Jentis backend.
+2. You will see a URL containing the parameters `jts_preview` and `jts_debug`.
+3. Copy the values of these parameters from the URL:
+   - Use the value of `jts_preview` for the `version` attribute in your SDK configuration.
+   - Use the value of `jts_debug` for the `debugCode` attribute in your SDK configuration.
+4. Start your app and begin sending events.
+5. In the Jentis backend, make sure to enable **Logs** in the filter to see incoming data

 ## Plugin Development